GK-SVG/amazone_price_tracker/readme.md

+# This Project has 2 app.
+# 1--->MyLinks
+# 2--->Amazone Price Tracker

 # MYlinks
 <p>
 This project based on users and links here you can easily create your account and add your important links.
-You can make your links PUBLIC OR PRIVATE.
+You can make your links PUBLIC OR PRIVATE, so other can view links in home page.
 </p>

+# Amazone Price Tracker
+<p>Here you can add links of amazone products links and add your desired price when price is less than
+your or equil to your desired price it will send you notification on your registered gmail with amazone product link</p>

 ## Want To Learn Django
 **Here Are Some Important Channels on Youtube(Search channel name on Youtube)**